Video-Oasis: Rethinking Evaluation of Video Understanding: Introduction

-We begin by curating 14 diverse benchmarks~\cite{egoschema,tvbench,mvbench,lvbench,videomme,mlvu,mmrv,lvbench,videoholmes,implicitqa,minerva,vsibench,vcrbench,rtvbench}, covering tasks from perception to reasoning across durations spanning seconds to hours, to establish a blind-spot-free evaluation framework.
-Next, we decouple input modalities by selectively masking visual or temporal cues, verifying whether the tasks necessitate spatio-temporal dependency.
-Quantifying these results, we define the \textit{\textbf{shortcut ratio}} as the proportion of samples within a benchmark solvable without complete video dependency.
-Notably, as illustrated in Figure~\ref{fig:fig1}(b), a strong positive correlation exists between reported benchmark accuracy and the prevalence of shortcuts.
-We analyze how these various shortcuts are not standing on the basis of video understanding, and how they impact the performance.
+With this diagnostic suite, we conduct a large-scale audit of 14 diverse benchmarks~\cite{egoschema,tvbench,mvbench,longvideobench,videomme,mlvu,mmrv,lvbench,videoholmes,implicitqa,minerva,vsibench,vcrbench,rtvbench}, covering tasks from perception to reasoning and video durations from seconds to hours.
+Specifically, we decouple visual and temporal cues through a series of diagnostic tests and define the \textit{\textbf{shortcut ratio}} as the proportion of samples within a benchmark that can be solved without visual or temporal dependency.
+As shown in \Cref{fig:fig1}(b), reported benchmark accuracy is strongly correlated with shortcut prevalence, suggesting that high scores can be partially inflated by samples that do not require robust video understanding.

-The whole process of analysis and filtering out shortcuts is dubbed \textbf{Video-Oasis (V-Oasis)}.
-The V-Oasis diagnosis reveals the core spatio-temporal challenges: \begin{enumerate*}[label=(\roman*)] \item leveraging visual–temporal decoupling tests to suppress unintended shortcuts and highlight video-native challenges such as temporal continuity, causal interaction, and multi-event narratives; \item mitigating bias and uncertainty via a cross-model consensus mechanism; and \item resolving inherent ambiguity in video QA through a rigorous human-in-the-loop verification. \end{enumerate*}

-\Cref{tab:main1} compares V-Oasis with prior studies that analyze limitations in current evaluation benchmarks.
-Apollo~\cite{apollo} highlights redundancy across existing benchmarks, while Cambrian-S~\cite{cambrian} notes an overemphasis on perception-oriented tasks.
-V-Oasis extends prior analyses by introducing a diagnostic framework that systematically verifies whether benchmark tasks genuinely require video-centric reasoning.
-Through this diagnostic suite, we identify two key findings: \begin{enumerate*}[label=(\roman*)] \item \textbf{High shortcut prevalence:} 54\% of existing benchmark tasks are solvable without visual input or temporal context; \item \textbf{Limited performance on remaining sets:} on the video-native challenges, state-of-the-art models~\cite{qwem3_vl,videoautor1,longvilar1,internvl35} achieve performance only marginally above the random-chance level, as shown in \Cref{fig:fig1}(c). \end{enumerate*}
+The Video-Oasis audit reveals two key findings: \begin{enumerate*}[label=(\roman*)] \item \textbf{High shortcut prevalence:} 55\% of existing benchmark samples are solvable without visual input or temporal context; \item \textbf{Limited performance on video-native challenges:} after filtering these shortcuts, state-of-the-art models~\cite{qwem3_vl,videoautor1,longvilar1,internvl35} perform only marginally above random chance, as shown in \Cref{fig:fig1}(c). \end{enumerate*} These findings indicate that current benchmarks can overestimate models' video understanding capabilities, while the remaining video-native challenges expose substantial limitations in current models.

-To further examine these findings, we first introduce our diagnostic suite, V-Oasis, and its comprehensive test design in \Cref{sec:criteria}, along with an analysis of existing benchmarks and empirical insights derived from the proposed diagnostic tests.
-We then examine the challenges presented by V-Oasis in \Cref{sec:benchmark} through evaluations across a diverse spectrum of models, providing a thorough assessment of current video understanding capabilities.
-Finally, motivated by the challenges revealed by V-Oasis, we further investigate which algorithmic design choices contribute to robust video understanding in \Cref{sec:method}.